-As part of the review process, the Department requests parents, guardians, and other members of the public to submit general comments or concerns regarding the special education program and services provided by the educational agency.
-The Department will provide a notification of the review letter to the educational agency to send to the parents/guardians of students with disabilities.
-The educational agency will also need to post the notice on its website at least 30 calendar days prior to the onsite monitoring review date.
-This letter will contain a link to a recorded presentation overview of the monitoring process.
+The educational agency will notify parents/guardians of the monitoring review through a letter provided by the Department and mailed by the educational agency.
+This letter will contain a link to a recorded presentation overview of the monitoring process, including the Department's request for parental input.
 The notice and presentation will provide parents with contact information to submit general comments or concerns regarding the special education program and services provided by the educational agency.
 Parents will have up to 30 calendar days after the review activities are completed to submit comments to the Department.
-The educational agency must provide the Department with verification of the communication and website posting 30 calendar days prior to the onsite review date (See Appendix 2).
-The Department will reimburse the educational agency for any postage cost when mailing notifications to parents.
+The educational agency will post the notification on its website at least 30 calendar days prior to the monitoring review date.
+The educational agency must provide the Department with verification of the communication and posting 30 calendar days prior to the review date.
+The Department will reimburse the educational agency on any postage cost.

-Step 2: Review Activities
+Review Activities